 The street price of heroin can range between $150 to $500 per gram, according to the United Nations Office on Drugs and Crime (UNODC).

-Cocaine, or “coke,” is an illicit stimulant drug that costs between $60 to $100 per gram in the United States, on average.
+Cocaine, or “coke,” is an illicit stimulant drug that is typically ingested in a powder form.
 One gram can make up about 25 “hits” or 10 lines of cocaine.
+The cost of cocaine is between $60 to $110 per gram in the United States, based on the average price data.

 Methamphetamine